More than 200 individuals gathered outside Calgary City Hall as activists begin to speak at the top of the stairs leading into the building.

 Khawaja says the event is just as much about commemorating the lives of those killed in the shooting as it is to look for peace and acceptance for everyone in the community.

-“The majority of people in the world are peace-loving people,” explained Khawaja.“The only problem is when the majority stays silent, and these few hatemongers take over the silent majority.”
+“The majority of people in the world are peace-loving people,” explains Khawaja.“The only problem is when the majority stays silent, and these few hatemongers take over the silent majority.”

 According to Khawaja, racism has been a problem for Muslims in western countries.
 He wishes for a happier time away from racially founded hate and discrimination.